When applying please submit a cover letter, resume, and 3 references to hrdirector@mwikwedong.com

 To Apply:

-Please submit a cover letter, resume, 3 references to hrdirector@mwikwedong.com indicating – Accounting Clerk Posting or in an envelope marked by December 8th, 2024:
+Please submit a cover letter, resume, 3 references (PDF Format preferred) to hrdirector@mwikwedong.com indicating – Mental Health and Wellness Program Coordinator posting or in an envelope marked by March 16, 2025:

 Human Resources Director